pkohlmann1/Finetuning/README.md

 # How to preprocess the data

-1. Check that everything is set up correctly you should have a folder structure like this
+1. Check that everything is set up correctly you should have a folder structure like this.
+Chunks can be found here: https://www.dropbox.com/sh/4jjl7yvipibfsj3/AAAK1j0sQPZNMEGlnjmw5MW8a?dl=0

 ```
 .